Children and Young People at St Luke's

 There is also a regular programme of social activities – walks, trips etc., which the children really enjoy.
 They have made a Harvest Loaf, had a visit from the Fire Service, made Christingles, put on a play, and visited Legoland.

-In most months on a Friday afternoon from 3.30pm we have a Messy Church session especially for children and their parents.
+In most months on a Friday afternoon from 3:30pm - 5:30pm we have a Messy Church session especially for children and their parents.
 Do come along to enjoy craft, simple worship and a two-course meal.
-This year our theme is: Journeys.
-Admission is free, but we welcome donations to help cover costs.
+Admission is £1.50 per child which includes the meal, and we welcome other donations to help cover costs.
 Fun for all the family!

 St Luke’s Baby & Toddler Group